nerdsupremacist/StopTouchingYourFace/README.md

 # StopTouchingYourFace
-SwiftUI App that alerts you when you have touched your face
+SwiftUI App that alerts you when you have touched your face.
+This happens to be an App version of my submission for the [WWDC20 Swift Student Challenge](https://developer.apple.com/wwdc20/swift-student-challenge/)

 ## How does it work?